raviqqe/stak/doc/src/content/docs/install.md

 ### Libraries

-To install Stak Scheme as a library in your Rust project, run:
+To install Stak Scheme as a library in your Rust project, run the following commands in your terminal:

 ```sh
 cargo add stak